Dog Gear Updated May 25, 2026

 • Owners consistently report meals stretching from under a minute to 5–10

-• Slower eating means less gulped air — the cheap insurance against scarf-and-barf
+• Slower eating means less gulped air — owners describe it as cheap insurance against the scarf-and-barf

-• Doubles as zero-effort enrichment: dinner becomes a puzzle
+• Doubles as zero-effort enrichment — owners note dinner becomes a puzzle

-• The maze ridges need a brush or top-rack dishwasher run — crumbs hide in corners
+• Owners say the maze ridges need a brush or top-rack dishwasher run — crumbs hide in corners

-• Flat-faced breeds need the shallower designs; deep mazes frustrate short snouts
+• Flat-faced breeds need the shallower designs; owners report deep mazes frustrate short snouts

 Questions families actually ask